Age UK Camden offers a free and confidential information and advice service for older people, their families and carers.

 By email: firstname.lastname@example.org

 At our office: 45 minute appointments where you can see one of our trained advisers.
+Some issues may require a double appointment.
 Book by calling, emailing or dropping in to arrange an appointment.

 Self-help: client access to telephone (Wednesdays from 2.00pm-4.00pm and Fridays 10.30am-12.30pm) with staff on hand to help if needed.